-The Meeting will be held on Thursday, the 12th day of May, 2022, at 11:00 a.m.
+The Meeting will be held at Cineplex Cinemas, 612 East River Road, New Glasgow, Nova Scotia on Thursday, the 11th day of May, 2023, at 11:00 a.m.
 (Atlantic Daylight Time).
-The Meeting will be a virtual only meeting via live audio webcast online at https://web.lumiagm.com/487730920.
+We will webcast our Annual General Meeting at www.crombiereit.ca, however, webcast attendees will not have the ability to vote through the webcast.